-Pre-exhausting the triceps with tricep pushdowns (isolation movement) followed by a heavy compound movement such as close grip bench press, your triceps will have no choice but to grow!
+Pre-exhausting the triceps with triceps pushdowns (isolation movement) followed by a heavy compound movement such as close grip bench press, your triceps will have no choice but to grow!

 Remember that you won't be able to put up as much weight as you usually would after pre-exhaustion sets, so make sure you leave your ego at the door!

-Workout:What is the most effective mass building tricep workout?
+Workout:What is the most effective mass building triceps workout?

 - Lying Triceps Press 5x8-15